Daily life

 • Government services have improved English coverage significantly since 2023 but still require a Korean phone number for most authentication flows

-If you've moved to Korea recently or you're planning to, this is the short list of websites and apps that actually do the work.
-Most foreign residents in Korea, regardless of how long they have been here, rely on roughly the same stack of ten to fifteen sites for daily life.
+If you have moved to Korea recently or are planning to, this is the short list of websites and apps that actually do the work.
+Most foreign residents in Korea, regardless of how long they have been here, rely on roughly the same core stack of about a dozen sites for daily life.
 The other forty are situational: useful for one specific thing, then forgotten.

 This page is grouped by what you need to do, not by which company runs the site.
 Each entry is short and honest, including what to watch out for.
 The goal is a single page you can bookmark on day one and still be using on day five hundred.

 A note on Korean-language sites: about a third of the entries below have Korean-only interfaces.
-We include them anyway when they are clearly the best option for that need, because pretending Korean-only sites do not exist makes this kind of list useless.
+We include them anyway when they are clearly the best option for that need, because leaving out Korean-only sites makes this kind of list useless.
 Where there is a real English-language alternative we say so.

 Visa, immigration, and government